 The Gold Greenies only appear if you search in certain vases, drawers, etc., and once you find them, they run around you in circles.
+(Except for one area in the Haunted Mine where there are two of them that attack Luigi.)
 They give out a ton of cash when you suck them in, so it is worth looking for them.

-A lesser version comes as gold-colored versions of minor enemies such as spiders and mice, which usually drop a gold bar if you use the flashlight on them quick enough.
+A lesser version comes as gold-colored versions of minor enemies such as spiders and mice, which usually drop a gold bar or a wad of dollar bills if you use the flashlight on them quick enough.

 Mineral MacGuffin: Crystals from the fourth mansion's mines are used to power up the ghosts.

 Money Spider: If you finish off a ghost with a charged vacuum suction (by pressing A), you will get money for catching it.
 The higher the meter is charged, the more money you get.
 You also get more money for catching multiple ghosts simultaneously.